ray-project/ray/doc/source/internals-overview.rst

 Redis server as the ``redis_address=`` keyword argument into ``ray.init``.
 In this case, no new processes will be started when ``ray.init`` is called, and similarly the processes will continue running when the script exits.
-In this case, pretty much all of the processes (except for workers that correspond to actors) are shared between different driver processes.
+In this case, all processes except workers that correspond to actors are shared between different driver processes.

 Defining a remote function
 --------------------------

 A central component of this system is the **centralized control plane**.
-This is implemented using one or more Redis servers. `Redis`_ can be thought of as an in-memory key-value store.
+This is implemented using one or more Redis servers. `Redis`_ is an in-memory key-value store.

 .. _`Redis`: https://github.com/antirez/redis